CoolerVoid/neilmonkey/README.txt

 Your mission is simple,compile the "CGI" file "find.cgi",run http://site/cgi-bin/find,
-try get the one user pass  and crack the MD5 and try enter in auth on  "auth.cgi".
+try get the one user pass  and crack the hash and try enter in auth on  "auth.cgi".